-- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements; - The DSL has details of children's social workers and relevant virtual School heads, and - We have appointed an appropriately trained teacher: Mr T Robertson (Deputy Head
+- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements; - The DSL has details of children's social workers and relevant Virtual School Heads.

-Academic), to take the lead on promoting the educational achievement of looked-after and previously looked-after children.
+We have appointed an appropriately trained teacher,Mr T Robertson (Deputy Head), to take the lead on promoting the educational achievement of looked-after and previously looked-after children.